 - Clams, oysters and mussels: cook until shells open during cooking (do not eat any from unopened shells)

-- Deli-style meats and hotdogs: reheat until steaming hot
+- Deli-style meats and hotdogs: heat to 165°F or until steaming hot

-- Soups, gravies and sauces: bring to boil
+- Soups, gravies and sauces: bring to a boil

 - Eggs: whether boiling, frying or scrambling, make sure the yolks and whites are firm, not runny